 When running take sufficient water on board at each drink station – do not wait until you feel thirsty.
-If you carry your own sports drink or gels, please dispose of them at the water stations.
+If you carry your own sports drink or gels, please dispose of them at the water stations in the litter zones.

 The Fleet Half Marathon works with St. John Ambulance under the guidance of a Medical Director.
 We exceed the Level 3 cover as defined by UK Athletics.

 Results will be published in the finish area as soon as possible after the runners finish.
-They will also be available on http://fleethalfmarathon.com/past-results/.
+They will also be available on the past results page.
 Your finish time can be texted to you if provide your mobile number on your entry.

 After the race